p0kza/Provision/README.md

 English ⋅ [Français](LISEZMOI.md)

+Version changing port to deploy on render without issues (I recommend using the original repository, this might be outdated)

 > **Warning**  \
 > Don't use your main Apple account!
 Prefer a secondary Apple account.  \
 > I am NOT responsible if something happens with your Apple account.